LAMMPS website

 Materials Design, Inc. develops MedeA®, an atomistic simulation and modeling environment that provides productivity, model building and analysis tools for use with LAMMPS.
 MedeA® simplifies LAMMPS simulations with flowcharts that allow you to assemble complex simulation protocols using simple discrete LAMMPS stages.
 The resulting LAMMPS simulations are easily shared among colleagues, edited for future reuse, and can be customized by LAMMPS experts.

 With MedeA®, atomistic models may be constructed using a variety of methods with the collection of MedeA® builders, which are tools to create input for LAMMPS.
 They also provide validated methods for the prediction of mechanical properties, including elastic constants, diffusivity, transport properties and cohesive energies based on LAMMPS simulations.
-MedeA® also facilitates the management of forcefields for the simulation of organic, inorganic, and metallic systems; the Materials Design team has an established track record in the development of accurate forcefields for organic and metallic systems.
+MedeA® also facilitates the management of force fields for the simulation of organic, inorganic, and metallic systems; the Materials Design team has an established track record in the development of accurate force fields for organic and metallic systems.

 OVITO = scientific visualization and data analysis solution for atomistic and other particle-based models